 Design is a broader subject

-“A corporate identity expresses the values and beliefs that an organization stands for, and these values and beliefs will be outlined in the company’s brand and mission statement.”
+“A corporate identity expresses the values and beliefs that an organisation stands for, and these values and beliefs will be outlined in the company’s brand and mission statement.”

 Given this wider remit of corporate identity design therefore has a much deeper role to play.

 “Design management could be described as visual perception management.
-It contributes to realizing strategic goals if it ensures that the organization’s visual language is consistent, distinct, and relevant for all its internal and external stakeholders.
+It contributes to realising strategic goals if it ensures that the organisation’s visual language is consistent, distinct, and relevant for all its internal and external stakeholders.
 Design management is responsible for the design, implementation, maintenance, and constant evaluation of all items that are part of the total brand experience, from the instruction leaflet to the serviceman’s uniform..”

 “Design is critical to achieving corporate mission.
 This means using design to help provide customers with what they want in a way that adds value to our business.
 In practical terms, we do this by defining what customers and other stakeholders want, and then by developing the mechanisms for delivering it."

 The customer and ‘other stakeholders’ are placed solidly at the center of the organization.
 These definitions all hold something in common, that design management is a core part of the corporate mission but it also shows that agreeing upon a single definition is difficult.

 “Simply put, design management is the business side of design.
 Design management encompasses the ongoing processes, business decisions, and strategies that enable innovation and create effectively-designed products, services, communications, environments, and brands that enhance our quality of life and provide organisational success.”